oracle/oracle-database-operator/docs/multitenant/README.md

 ```

-- The nummber of code lines is limited the configmap capability.
-To workaround this limitation you can use mode configmap.
+- The nummber of code lines is limited by the configmap capability.
+To workaround this limitation you can use more configmaps.

 ## TROUBLESHOOTING